 - Plan weekly menus: Choose 3-4 main dishes and sides to repeat throughout the week.

-- Batch-cook grains and proteins: Prep quinoa, chicken breast, or lentils in advance to use in salads, bowls, or wraps.
+- Batch-cook grains and proteins: Prep quinoa, chicken breast, or lentils in advance for salads, bowls, or wraps.

-- Prep ingredients Sunday nights: Chop vegetables, portion dressings, and store in airtight containers for easy access.
+- Prep ingredients Sunday nights: Chop vegetables and portion dressings, and store them in airtight containers for easy access.

 Incorporate slow-cooker meals like chili or soups for hands-off cooking.
 Small changes in how you approach mealtime make long-term success achievable.